jayminwest/jayminwest/README.md

 Hello!
-My name is Jaymin West and I am currently studying Computer Science at Gonzaga University with a focus on Philosophy.
+My name is Jaymin West and I am currently studying Computer Science at Gonzaga University with a focus on Machine Learning.
 I'm willing to collaborate and work on any project as all I want is to learn more about computer science.
 Cheers.

 jayminwest@gmail.com